rwaldron/johnny-five/README.md

 - Recommended Starting Kit: [Sparkfun Inventor's Kit](https://www.sparkfun.com/products/12001)
 - Download [Arduino IDE](http://arduino.cc/en/main/software)
 - Plug in your Arduino or Arduino compatible microcontroller via USB
-- Open the Arduino IDE, select: File > Examples > Firmata > StandardFirmata
+- Open the Arduino IDE, select: File > Examples > Firmata > StandardFirmataPlus
+    + StandardFirmataPlus is available in Firmata v2.5.0 or greater
 - Click the "Upload" button.

 If the upload was successful, the board is now prepared and you can close the Arduino IDE.